-It is difficult for assistants to justify why they need to leave the office for a day or two to attend such events as EIBTM but the benefits are so great that I think we should encourage our managers to actually unlock us from our desks at least a few times a year!
-As we are all thinking about our objectives for next year I think this is the perfect time to have a look at next year’s events calendar and get some of the shows in your diary.
+It is difficult for assistants to justify why they need to leave the office for a day or two to attend such events as EIBTM, but the benefits are so high that I think we should encourage our managers to unlock us from our desks at least a few times a year!
+As we are all thinking about our objectives for next year, I believe this is the perfect time to have a look at next year’s events calendar and get some of the shows in your diary.

 The events industry has loads and loads of exhibitions, the marketing industry has a few, and of course, there are always exhibitions for the hospitality industry and travel sector.
 All of which are relevant to our industry too!
 There is undoubtedly an increase in exhibitions specifically for assistants.
 They are generally free to attend, many of the shows offer a hosted buyer scheme which includes free transport and accommodation for overseas exhibitions and most have a training programme along with the exhibition itself.
 I attended a few training sessions while at EIBTM and even though I am an EA I took something away from each speaker.

 So all in all it was well worth it… it didn’t hurt that it is was in Barcelona either!
 Here is another blog about EIBTM from an event organisers perspective you can see me at the back of one of the pictures enjoying the networking/tapas and alcohol consumption.